shmack01/PDFModPythonFunction/README.md

 # Publish Code

-The following line will install Ghostscript.
+The following line in _init_.py will install Ghostscript when not using containers.

 ```
 command = subprocess.run(["apt-get", "-y", "install", "ghostscript"], check=True)
 ```
-> Note this should not execute if using Docker container.
+> Note this should not execute if using Docker container, but it is still tested if Ghostscript is installed.

 <br/><br/>
 # Container